openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

     Python 3.8.10
     pip 20.0.2 from /usr/lib/python3/dist-packages/pip (python 3.8)

-2. Create and activate a virtual environment for the obect detection task, then install the ote_cli.
+2. Create and activate a virtual environment for the obect detection task.
-The following example shows that creating virtual environment to the ``det_venv`` folder in your current directory for detection task.
+The following example creates a virtual environment in the ``det_venv`` folder for detection task.

 .. code-block::